MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-313.md

 Please include your data sources and URLs
  -->

-As a procurement manager, use the report to:
+Procurement managers use the report to:

-* Optimize inventory procurement - The report provides a comprehensive view of item purchases per vendor in a selected period.
-You can use this information to analyze item purchases and manage inventory procurement effectively.
+* Optimize inventory procurement.
+The report provides a comprehensive view of item purchases per vendor in a selected period.
+Use this information to analyze item purchases and manage inventory procurement effectively.
-* Improve supply chain processes - The report provides valuable insights into item purchases per vendor.
-You can use this information to identify any potential issues in the supply chain and take necessary actions to improve supply chain processes.
+* Improve supply chain processes.
+The report provides valuable insights into item purchases per vendor.
+Use this information to identify potential issues and take actions to improve supply chain processes.

-As a cintroller, use the report to:
+Controllers use the report to:

-* Forecast cash flow - The report provides a comprehensive view of item purchases per vendor in a selected period.
+* Forecast cash flow.
+The report provides a comprehensive view of item purchases per vendor in a selected period.
 You can use this information to forecast cash flow, identify potential cashflow issues, and take necessary actions to avoid any disruptions in cash flow.
-* Identify cost-saving opportunities - The report provides information on possible discounts and the volume of item purchases.
-You can use this information to identify any potential cost-saving opportunities and take necessary actions to reduce costs.
+* Identify opportunities to save cost.
+The report provides information on possible discounts and the volume of item purchases.
+Use this information to identify ways to save cost and take action to realize the savings.

 ## Try the report